Research Project Privacy Notice

 Data protection laws require us to meet certain conditions before we are allowed to use your data in the manner described in this notice, including having a lawful basis for the processing.

-LEGITIMATE INTERESTS: Our lawful basis for processing the personal data listed above (e.g., SSAT and school staff names, contact details, interview and survey data) is legitimate interests (as per Article 6 (1) (f) of the GDPR) and we have considered that your interests and fundamental rights do not override those legitimate interests).
-It is necessary in BIT’s ‘legitimate interests’ to process the personal data identified above in order to conduct an evaluation of EFA’s scale-up that has been commissioned by the EEF.
+LEGITIMATE INTERESTS: Our lawful basis for processing your personal data is legitimate interests (as per Article 6 (1) (f) of the GDPR) and we have considered that your interests and fundamental rights do not override those legitimate interests).
+It is necessary in BIT’s ‘legitimate interests’ to process the personal data identified above in order to inform our research and design of safer gambling tools offered by banks to reduce gambling-related financial harm.
 The research project fulfils BIT’s core business aims including undertaking research, evaluation and information activities in sectors that will deliver social impact.

 Who has access to your information?